 Project Overview and Purpose

-To enhance safety, the existing ï¿½left-overï¿½ on Independence Boulevard East at Wallace Lane will be removed.
+- Removing the existing "left-over" on U.S. 74 East at Wallace Lane

 Senior Resident Engineer

 Although the N.C.
 Department of Transportation works to minimize the number of homes and businesses displaced by a road project, it is inevitable, in many cases, that a certain amount of private property is needed.
 The following information explains right of way acquisition and answers questions about the process.